 Renewable energy costs less than even the cheapest fossil fuels

 When it comes to the cost of new power generation, onshore wind and solar are now the cheapest sources of energy, even less than gas or coal.
-Onshore wind and solar can cost as little as $0.04 per kilowatt-hour (kWh), while fossil fuels can cost around $0.18 per kWh.
+Onshore wind and solar with storage can cost as little as $0.04 per kilowatt-hour (kWh), while fossil fuels can cost up to $0.22 per kWh.

 It’s true that renewable energy used to be more expensive.
 But as technology has improved, the cost to construct new generation has dropped dramatically.
-The cost to construct new solar installations has come down about 90% in the last decade, for instance.
-The lifetime costs of onshore wind farms have fallen about 71% over the same period.
+IRENA reports that the cost to construct new solar installations has come down 90% in the last decade while the wind turbine prices have dropped by 49-78% over that same span, making renewable energy cost-competitive.

 Fossil fuels cost us a lot in other ways